 Honors Program.
 The Nursing Honors Program provides opportunities for academically talented nursing students to engage in educational enrichment opportunities.
-The program focuses on students in the Professional Nursing Program; however, opportunities are available in lower-division nursing courses.
+The program focuses on students in the professional program; however, opportunities are available in lower-division courses.
 For students pursuing upper-division honors work, this enriched learning experience begins in the junior year.
-Honors course work, consisting of at least 18 hours of upper-division honors credit, offers a challenging curriculum.
+Honors course work, consisting of at least 18 hours of upperdivision honors credit, offers a challenging curriculum.
 Honors students are guided to complete honors credit in courses that compliment their academic and career goals.
 Students interested in pursuing the Nursing Honors Program are encouraged to seek advisement in the College of Nursing Student Services Office.
-Once admitted to the Professional Nursing Program, students receive advisement from the honors coordinator.
+Once admitted to the professional program, students receive advisement from the honors coordinator.

 For more information, call 480/965-2987 or stop by the Student Services Office at NUR 108.
-Interested students should also contact the University Honors College at 480/965-2359.
+Interested students should also contact the University Honors College at 480/ 965-2359.